Hamilton-Jacobi Theorems for Regular Controlled Hamiltonian System and Its Reduced Systems: Hamilton-Jacobi Theorem for an RCH System

-In order to describe uniformly RCH systems defined on a cotangent bundle and on the regular reduced spaces, in this subsection we first define a RCH system on a symplectic fiber bundle.
+In order to describe uniformly RCH systems defined on a cotangent bundle and on the regular reduced spaces, in this subsection we first define an RCH system on a symplectic fiber bundle, see Marsden et al.\cite{mawazh10}.
 Then we can obtain the RCH system on the cotangent bundle of a configuration manifold as a special case, and discuss RCH-equivalence.
-In consequence, we can regard the associated Hamiltonian system on the cotangent bundle as a spacial case of the RCH system without external force and control, such that we can study the RCH systems with symmetry by combining with regular symplectic reduction theory of Hamiltonian systems.
+In consequence, we can regard the associated Hamiltonian system on the cotangent bundle as a spacial case of the RCH system without external force and control, such that we can study the RCH systems with symmetries by combining with regular symplectic reduction theory of Hamiltonian systems.
 For convenience, we assume that all controls appearing in this paper are the admissible controls.\\